 The key difference is that suppliers do not need to adopt a portal.
 They can keep using email, WhatsApp, EDI, or their own portal.
 LineNow absorbs the channel variance and turns the conversation into structured procurement state.

-Read the deeper explanation: Supplier Management Software for SMBs: Why the Inbox Is the Product.
+Read the deeper explanation: Supplier Management Software: Why the Inbox Is the Product.

 2. SAP Ariba Supplier Management: best for enterprise supplier lifecycle